MatthiasGN/stock-price-prediction/README.md

 # Stock Price Prediction using Artifical Intelligence
 A project in Python.
-View spp.ipynb for implementation.
+View spp.ipynb for implementation and spp_paper.pdf for research paper detailing method and results.

 ## Context